m3tazai9labz-ux/documentation/user_manual/talk/chat.rst

 .. image:: images/reply.png
    :width: 600px

 In the ``...`` menu you can also choose to reply privately.
-This will open a one-on-one conversation.
+This will open a one-to-one conversation.

 .. image:: images/chat-message-menu.png
    :width: 600px